NVIDIA/aistore/docs/docker_main.md

 $ go get -u -v github.com/NVIDIA/aistore/ais
 ```

 2. Set up your AWS configuration by using the the [`aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) command.
 To run AIStore Docker containers, you will need to pass your AWS config and credential directory via flag `-a=<aws directory>` CLI.
 By default, AWS stores config and credential files in `~/.aws/`
 Example:
 ```shell
 $ ./deploy_docker.sh -a=~/.aws/
 ```

-3. To deploy AIStore, refer to the deployment scripts in [`deploy/dev/docker`](../deploy/dev/docker/README.md) and [deploy/quickstart/docker`](../deploy/quickstart/docker/README.md).
+3. To deploy AIStore, refer to the deployment script in [`deploy/dev/docker`](../deploy/dev/docker/README.md).
 Please note that if you are running the service for the first time, the image build process will take some time; subsequent runs will use the cached images and be much faster.

 ## Helpful docker commands

 ### List Running Containers
 List all of the running containers using `docker ps`.
 Many commands require the CONTAINER ID or NAME fields.
 Example output:

 ![docker ps](../docs/images/docker_ps.png)